Foliated manifolds, algebraic K-theory, and a secondary invariant: Differential -theory

 \subsection{The cycle map}

 A complex vector bundle with connection $(V,\nabla)$ on a manifold $M$ gives rise to a differential $K$-theory class $[V,\nabla]\in \widehat{KU}^{0}(M)$ such that

-Let $M\mapsto \pi_{0}(\Vect^{\nabla}(M))$ denote the contravariant functor which associates to the manifold $M$ the commutative monoid (induced the direct sum) of isomorphisms classes of pairs $(V,\nabla)$ of vector bundles with connection on $M$ and to a smooth map between manifolds $f:M\to M^{\prime}$ the pull-back $f^{*}$.
-The additive natural transformation is called the cycle map and fits into the commuting diagram
+Let $M\mapsto \pi_{0}(\Vect^{\nabla}(M))$ denote the contravariant functor which associates to the manifold $M$ the commutative monoid (induced by the direct sum) of isomorphism classes of pairs $(V,\nabla)$ of vector bundles with connection on $M$ and to a smooth map between manifolds $f:M\to M^{\prime}$ the pull-back $f^{*}$.
+The additive natural transformation is called the cycle map and fits into the commuting diagram of natural transformations between monoid-valued functors

 For compact manifolds $M$ the cycle map is known to be surjective \cite{MR2732065}.
-Assume that $\nabla_{0}$ and $ \nabla_{1}$ are two connections on the bundle $V$.
-Then as a consequence of the homotopy formula \eqref{homotopyformula} we have
+Assume that $\nabla_{0}$ and $ \nabla_{1}$ are two connections on the same complex vector bundle $V$.
+Then as a consequence of the homotopy formula \eqref{homotopyformula} we have the equality